Confirmation Statement / People with significant control (PSC)

 If I join eReminders, will all correspondence from Companies House be sent via email?

-No. Only reminders for accounts and annual returns will be sent via email.
+No. Only reminders for accounts and confirmation statements will be sent via email.
 All statutory correspondence will continue to be sent by letter to the company in accordance with the Companies Act 2006.

 Who is responsible for ensuring that the email addresses registered with the service are up to date?

 It is the company’s responsibility to ensure that the email addresses are correct and up to date.
 You can view the current email addresses on the WebFiling screens or by using Software Filing and you can make changes as often as you require.
-As long as there is at least one activated email address registered, the Service will send email reminders in place of paper letters.
+As long as there is at least one activated email address registered, the Service will send email reminders.
 This will apply even if the one person whose email address is registered has left the company.

 If reminders are sent to more than one person, who should file the document?